 Since the movie Memoirs of a Geisha screening, two prime sites were imprinted in my mind and recorded in my ‘to do’ list while in Kyoto: The Vermilion Gates of Fushimi and the Bamboo Forest.
 So we are off to tick the first destination.

-Fushimi Inari does not disappoint, especially when a few soft snowflakes gently falling like cherry blossoms started to sift through the tori gates.
+Fushimi Inari does not disappoint, especially when a few soft snowflakes gently falling like cherry blossoms started to sift through the tori gates (Yes, winter in Japan is a lovely time of year).
 Some new, some old and discoloured, the gates form a tunnel under which you walk.
 A photographer’s dream, indeed.

 My last night in Kyoto was marked by the best degustation dinner at a place I would have never found on my own (Japanese establishments tend to be discreet to the point of obscurity).
 But of course, my Travel Angel took me there going the extra mile since it was a Sunday evening.